mihanovak1024/mihanovak1024.github.io/_posts/2022-01-10-startup-resources.md

 ### PG

 There are quite a few guides which let you know what you can expect starting out.
-But I would recommend one that was written by someone with a LOT of experience in this field; Paul Graham.
+But I would recommend one that was written by someone with a LOT of experience in this field; <b style="color:#00adb5">Paul Graham</b>.
 Paul is the founder of
-- Viaweb, web-based application for building and hosting online stores using a web browser
+- <b style="color:#00adb5">Viaweb</b>, web-based application for building and hosting online stores using a web browser
-- YCombinator, a US technology startup accelerator, which funded companies like Airbnb, Doordash, Coinbase, Stripe, Reddit, and others.
+- <b style="color:#00adb5">YCombinator</b>, a US technology startup accelerator, which funded companies like Airbnb, Doordash, Coinbase, Stripe, Reddit, and others.

 <figure class="align-center">
   <center><img style="width:400px" src="/assets/images/post4-2022-01-10/pg-ycombinator.png" alt="Paul Graham, YCombinator"></center>